Skip to main content

 • BQL query: Type the following BQL query to retrieve all active, critical vulnerabilities with an available patch in your data.
 Click Test to ensure that the query is valid and returns the expected data:

-FIND Vulnerability AS v THAT IS VulnerabilityDefinition AS vd WHERE v.status = "Active" AND v.severity = "Critical" AND vd.patchAvailable = True
+FIND Vulnerability AS v THAT IS VulnerabilityDefinition AS vd WHERE v.status = "Confirmed active" AND v.severity = "Critical" AND vd.patchAvailable = True

-• Actions: Click the Select an action drop-down, type "Sprints", and then select Create vulnerability ticket with sprints.
+• Actions: Click the Select an action drop-down, type "Sprints", and then select Create vulnerability ticket with sprints since we used "Vulnerability" in our BQL query.
 More options appear.

 • Sprint prefix: An alphanumeric value that helps to uniquely identify and organize your sprints.
 For example, type "Critical vulnerabilities with patches".